turtlecoin/turtlecoin-crypto/README.md

 ## License

-External references are provided via libraries in the Public Domain (Unlicense) and/or MIT from their respective parties.
+External references are provided via libraries in the Public Domain (Unlicense), MIT, and/or BSD from their respective parties.

 This wrapper library is provided under the BSD-3-Clause license found in the LICENSE file.

+Please make sure when using this library that you follow the licensing requirements set forth in all licenses.